Skip to content

 Utility codevip.mate.common

-• Java 17+ features are encouraged (records, sealed classes, text blocks, pattern matching)
+• Java 17+ features encouraged — records, sealed classes, text blocks, pattern matching, var for obvious local types

 java